-Inside is where most people are most of the time.
 As central features of human life, buildings furnish space in which to dwell, gather, labor, trade, make, learn, heal, and revel.
-Of all the things we create, buildings are the largest, and they generally persist for decades, if not centuries.
+They generally persist for decades, if not centuries.
 Already the world has more than 230 billion square meters of building space.
-Another 65 billion square meters could be added this decade.
+Billions more square meters could be added this decade.

-It’s no surprise that buildings are major drivers of emissions.
+It’s no surprise that buildings are major drivers of greenhouse gas emissions.
 Some stem from the materials that comprise buildings and the process of construction, renovation, or demolition—what’s known as “embodied carbon.”
-Many more emissions are the result of ongoing use.
+Many more are the result of ongoing use.
 Fuels are burned on site, primarily to heat space or water or for cooking.
 The chemicals used for cooling and refrigeration can escape as emissions.
-Through these direct, on-site sources buildings produce 6% of heat-trapping emissions worldwide.
+Through these direct, on-site sources, buildings produce heat-trapping emissions.
 Buildings also use more than half of all electricity, creating an off-site, upstream impact on electricity-generation emissions (as explored above).

 These questions are at the heart of making buildings not only better for the planet, but also more affordable to operate and healthier, better places for the people inside and around them.
 Building solutions orient around energy efficiency, energy sources, and refrigerants.